Care and maintenance

 • Dried-on stains, e.g. candle wax or protein-containing food such as meat, egg, etc., should be carefully removed with the blunt side of a knife or similar.
 The surface of the paper cord must not be damaged in the process.
 It should not be scrubbed or rubbed.

-• Liquids, e.g. juice, should be removed from the carpet immediately using household paper or a damp, absorbent white towelling cloth.
+• Liquids, e.g. juice, should be removed from the carpet immediately using household paper or a damp, absorbent white terry cloth.

 1. Moisten the cloth with cold water and squeeze out any excess water.

 2. The stains should then be dabbed off with a damp sponge or cloth.
-If necessary, a little washing-up liquid or textile cleaner for natural fibres can be used to clean greasy stains.
+If necessary, a little dishwashing liquid or textile cleaner for natural fibers can be used to clean greasy stains.

 3. Rinse with a clean damp sponge or cloth.
 Do not rub the damp surface.